PaavoMeri/Kesaprojektit-24---Machine-vision-for-robotic-arm/README.md

 (Image not to scale)

 This is the area where the calibration points are.
-The robot will not be accurate beyond this area, and calibration is not done below x=0 because of poor lighting that affects image processing.
+The robot will not be accurate outside of this area, and calibration is not done left of x=0 because of poor lighting that affects image processing.

     # Predefined calibration points
     robot_points = [